SCIM Access

 --header 'Authorization: Bearer eyJhbGciOiJSUzI1NiJ9.eyJz [...] ssqaPSA'

-You should get a HTTP 200 response showing that the token is now invalid:
+You should get an HTTP 200 response showing that the token is now invalid:

 {